Our pick of the best kitchen gadgets we’ve tested will help you kit out your kitchen with the most useful, reliable gadgets money can buy.

 We’ve individually tested and reviewed every product in this roundup to make sure it’s up to our high standards.
-There are both small and mighty gadgets gadgets to consider, including everything from fridges, dishwashers and blenders, to kettles, toasters and every other handy kitchen gizmo you can think of.
+There are all sorts to consider, from fridges, dishwashers and blenders, to kettles, toasters and coffee machines.

 Related: Best coffee machines